mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 hidden: false
 ---

-This is not an exhaustive compilation of evidence, but only what I've personally made a note of in my study of the Book of Enoch.

 While I believe that most of Enoch is Scripture, I have found what seem to be corruptions and insertions.
 In particular, the verses where Noah is speaking do not seem to belong to Enoch, and even contradict the rest of the book.
 I hope to do a separate study on this.
 {: .note}